 Unlike other Import progress steps, if errors are found during the validate step, you do not have to stop your import and re-start after the files have been corrected.
 Instead, you can import only the records that can be validated with good data and download a new .csv file of the rows containing errors.
 These error rows can be fixed and uploaded as a second import.

-1. If your file contains errors, you will see a yellow alert icon in the Import Progress palette.
+1. If your file contains errors, you will see a green publish icon in the Import Progress palette.

 2. Details about the errors will be found under the "Validated" section of the Imports page.
 In the example above, the .csv file contains 1 row of invalid data.